 What is an APK file?

-Whenever you install an application for Play store, you don’t get to see the APK file.
-Instead an application is installed automatically with a single tap but there may come a time when you manually need to do that for some apps and for that you need to understand what is it so you can easily install APK on Android.
+Whenever you install an application for the Play store, you don’t get to see the APK file.
+Instead, an application is installed automatically with a single tap but there may come a time when you manually need to do that for some apps, and for that you need to understand what is it so you can easily install APK on Android.

 How to View the contents of an APK file?

 Before you install APK on Android, if you wish to see the contents of an APK file, it’s quite easy.
 Such files can be opened up by Zip compression tools like WinRAR or WinZip.

 So if you want to explore the contents of such a file, all you have to do is rename the file to any name and change the extension to “.zip”.
 There! you are good to go now.
 You can also open the file directly by opening a zip app on your phone and through that, you can navigate to the APK and tap to open it without installing it on your phone.